syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the syncfusion button and menu as gallery extra items.
+Specifies the Syncfusion button and menu as gallery extra items.